Florida Kidnapping Laws

 Kidnapping charges can impact every area of your life.
 Not only will it ruin your reputation, but it can land you behind bars for years.
 With the help of a skilled kidnapping lawyer at Mitkevicius Law, PLLC, you can stand up for your rights and get the best outcome possible.

 Lead lawyer Josef Mitkevicius has more than 10 years of legal experience that he will use to fight for you throughout the legal process.
-Contact us at 850-361-2142 to schedule your free consultation today.
+Contact us at 850-361-2142 to schedule your free consultation with a kidnapping attorney today.